 For FAQs in respect of the PC application, please refer to the FAQs on Practising Certificate (‘PC’) which may be found in Frequently Asked Questions in the eLitigation website at www.elitigation.sg/_layouts/IELS/Home/PortalFAQ.aspx

-For information regarding the CPD requirements declaration in the application for a PC, please contact the Singapore Institute of Legal Education at www.silecpdcentre.sg/contact
+For information regarding the CPD requirements declaration in the application for a PC, please refer your queries to the SILE.

 If you require any assistance in your PC application, you may contact the relevant agencies as listed below (from 9am-5pm, Mondays to Fridays):

 For assistance with PC applications if your law practice does not have an eLitigation account